bjgarcia/hdzero-goggle-services/README.md

 ```

 ## File Api
-API operates on the SD Card mount point only.
+There is likley more work that could be done on the File API.
+The API operates on the SD Card mount point only and accepts an absolute path or path relative to the mount point.
+Don't give anyone access to your network.
+The connection is not secure.
 It discourages malicious code by scrubbing paths and limiting file names.
-The connection is not secure.
-Don't give anyone access to your network.
 Uploads and downloads are limited to 25 MG.
+Paths can be either absolute  /mnt/extsd/mov

 ### Get Methods
 List will accepts simple globs and a single period extension.
 Example filter="filename*.jpg", filter = "*.jpg", or filter="filename.*" will work.
 The stat method will accept a path outside of sd card.